 MindSpot treatment courses are:

-Note: MindSpot treatment courses are not suitable for people with very severe depression or other very severe symptoms.
+Note: MindSpot treatment courses are not suitable for people who are in a mental health emergency, for example: who are currently suicidal.
 Read information about seeking urgent help.

 Watch: 1-minute video on MindSpot treatment courses